ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 * Delete all access keys for a user.
 * Delete the login profile for a user.
 * Delete all ssh Public Keys for a user.
-* Delete all service Specific credentials for a user.
+* Delete all service-specific credentials for a user.
 * Delete all signing certificates for a user.
 * De-activate all active mfa devices for a user.
 * Delete all active mfa virtual devices for a user.

 ---
 ## Function - AWS IAM: List Users
 The function can perform a get of IAM user or users in the AWS account.
-Users can be filtered by user name , group, policy or access key.
+Users can be filtered by user name, group, policy or access key.
 If the user name is specified, the function can perform a get of information for this user only.
 Parameter aws_iam_user_name is an IAM user name.
 Parameters aws_iam_user_filter, aws_aim_group_filter and aws_aim_policy_filter param (all optional) are filters used to refine the user data returned.
 Parameter aws_iam_query_type (optional) is used to determine the type of query to perform on users.

 Example workflows that use this Resilient function include `Example: AWS IAM: List Users`, `Example: AWS IAM: List Access Keys`, `Example: AWS IAM: Refresh User`, `Example: AWS IAM: Delete Access Key For Artifact`, `Example: AWS IAM: Delete Login Profile`, `Example: AWS IAM: Delete User`, `Example: AWS IAM: Delete User For Artifact`, `Example: AWS IAM: Get Access Key For Artifact` and `Example: AWS IAM: Get User For Artifact`.